 Don’t Miss these Posts from Master’s Hand Collection!

-But there is someone who loves us!
-Someone who is always there for us and is always faithful to us!
+There is someone who loves us!
+Someone who is always there and is always faithful to us!

 Yes, I have loved you with an everlasting love; Therefore with lovingkindness I have drawn you.